bhushan-mohanraj/fsw/README.md

 # FSW

-FSW is a collection of tools and guides for building apps with Flask, SQLAlchemy, and WTForms.
+FSW is a collection of guides and modular tools for Flask, SQLAlchemy, and WTForms.